MLecardonnel/DrumSheet/README.md

 ## Drum audio transcription

 From a given drum audio wav file, the tool processes the segmentation of the signal where it detects strokes and then transforms the segments into spectrograms.
-Each spectrogram goes through all the models to predict which drums parts are strike.
+Each spectrogram goes through all the models to predict which drums parts are struck.
 It then returns the times of the different strokes with a one hot encoding indicating the types of percussions.
 Bellow is an example for the 80sRock track from the MedleyDB dataset :

 ![transcription](https://github.com/MLecardonnel/DrumSheet/blob/main/reports/figures/transcription.PNG?raw=true)